neilc720/league-of-legends-statistics/README.md

 ### Exploratory Data Analysis

-> Pre-processing of the data set you chose
-The data we chose does not contain any missing value.

-> - Show some basic statistics and get insights about the data

 You can find the details of the figures in the [EDA Notebook](EDA.ipynb)

 ## Win Distribution: Red vs. Blue Team